tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/mongodb_instance_account.html.markdown

 The following arguments are supported:

 * `instance_id` - (Required, String, ForceNew) Instance ID, the format is: cmgo-9d0p6umb.Same as the instance ID displayed in the cloud database console page.
-* `mongo_user_password` - (Required, String, ForceNew) The password corresponding to the mongouser account. mongouser is the system default account, which is the password set when creating an instance.
-* `password` - (Required, String) New account password.
-Password complexity requirements are as follows: character length range [8,32].
-Contains at least letters, numbers and special characters (exclamation point!, at@, pound sign #, percent sign %, caret ^, asterisk *, parentheses (), underscore _).
 * `user_name` - (Required, String, ForceNew) The new account name.
 Its format requirements are as follows: character range [1,32].
 Characters in the range of [A,Z], [a,z], [1,9] as well as underscore _ and dash - can be input.
 * `auth_role` - (Optional, List) The read and write permission information of the account.
+* `mongo_user_password` - (Optional, String, ForceNew) The password corresponding to the mongouser account. mongouser is the system default account, which is the password set when creating an instance.
+* `password` - (Optional, String) New account password.
+Password complexity requirements are as follows: character length range [8,32].
+Contains at least letters, numbers and special characters (exclamation point!, at@, pound sign #, percent sign %, caret ^, asterisk *, parentheses (), underscore _).
 * `user_desc` - (Optional, String) Account remarks.

 The `auth_role` object supports the following: